Cost Of Selling A House Explained

 - When the sale closes and the mortgage on the property is paid off, the charge will need to be vacated from the property.
 Some banks charge to produce the vacated mortgage deed (usually €40.00), which will then need to be registered.
 Depending on the registration of the title this will cost €40.00 or €50.00.

 The above points are guideline estimates of some of the costs associated with selling a house.
-Before closing, your solicitor will prepare a detailed Bill of Costs and Statement of Account showing the items paid on your behalf.
+Before closing, your solicitor will prepare a detailed Bill of Costs and Statement of Account.
 This will include your solicitors’ fee and VAT.
 The solicitor will negotiate these costs from the net proceeds of sale of your house.

 When the transaction has been completed, the funds will be paid out to your nominated account and you are free to spend the cash as you feel fit!
 If you want further information visit our dedicated conveyancing site www.buyingahouse.ie to learn more.